ghandic/confluenceapi/README.md

 # Create a confluence object ready to submit requests
 lc = Confluence(conf_server, credentials)

+# Add a blank page to confluence
+lc.add_page('Page about DS', 'Data Science')

 # Create a confluence page builder to develop a page
 cp = ConfluencePageBuilder()